Ebrahim Daoud Nonoo

+He serves as the head of the House of the Ten Commandments Synagogue and as the head of the Jewish community of Bahrain.

 The Nonoo family is originally from Basra, Iraq having moved to Bahrain over a century ago along with hundreds of Jews from Iraq who sought economic opportunities there, but continued to speak the Basrawi dialect.
 In 2006, Nonoo financed repairs to the country's only synagogue.